-- Corporate – TD Bank N.A.; Cianbro Corporation; WEX; Foreside Financial Group, LLC
+- Corporate: TD Bank N.A.; Cianbro Corporation; Foreside Financial Group, LLC; WEX

-- Criminal – Offices of the United States Attorney and the Maine Attorney General, Federal Defender’s Office, various County District Attorney Offices
+- Criminal: Offices of the United States Attorney and the Maine Attorney General, Federal Defender’s Office, various District Attorney offices

-- Judicial Externships – State District Court, State Superior Court, U.S. Bankruptcy Court, U.S. District Court (Maine), the U.S. Court of Appeals (First Circuit)
+- Judicial Externships: State District Court; U.S. Bankruptcy Court; U.S. District Court (Maine); U.S. Court of Appeals (First Circuit)

-- Privacy – International Association of Privacy Professionals, Elsevier, RXAnte, Maine Attorney General’s Office – Public Access Ombudsman
+- Privacy: International Association of Privacy Professionals (IAPP); Elsevier; RXAnte; Maine Attorney General’s Office – Public Access Ombudsman

-- Public Interest – Disability Rights Maine, Legal Services for the Elderly, Pine Tree Legal Assistance, Immigrant Legal Advocacy Project (ILAP)
+- Public Interest: Disability Rights Maine; Immigrant Legal Advocacy Project (ILAP); Legal Services for the Elderly; Pine Tree Legal Assistance

-- Create Your Own Externship – In addition to regularly offered externship placements, students may also have the opportunity to create their own externships at any number of courts, agencies, or institutions.
+- Create Your Own Externship: In addition to regularly offered externship placements, students can also create their own externships at any number of courts, agencies, or institutions.

-- Semester in Practice – Washington, D.C. – Maine Law’s Semester in Practice Externship Program allows selected students to spend an entire spring semester working with a federal agency in Washington, D.C.
-This is a full-time externship, which provides 12-14 credits for the semester and allows students to work with agency attorneys.
+- Semester in Practice: The Semester in Practice Externship Program allows selected students the unique opportunity to spend an entire semester working alongside a seasoned attorney.
+This is a full-time externship, which provides 12-14 credits for the semester.

 Rachel Reeves, Esq.